JustJordanT/Infrastructure-as-code-clean-architecture/README.md

 By following these tips, you can write clean, organized, and maintainable IAC code that makes it easier to provision and manage your infrastructure.

-## This is continuously being updated any recomendations should be submited via a Pull request; Thanks!
+## This is continuously being updated any recomendations should be submited via a issue; Thanks!

 Code examples coming soon... 🏗👨🏽‍🚒